 The Ethical Compass:

 - Enthusiastic Consent: Everyone involved must enthusiastically agree to participate.
-This means clear communication about desires, boundaries, and what feels comfortable.
+This means clear, affirmative communication is essential.
+Consent must be ongoing and can be withdrawn at any time.

 Exploring Dacryphilia Safely and Ethically